A letter from Obama

 Thank you for replying to my open letter.
 I appreciate the effort.

 I have gone through my original letter and must confess that one very important aspect was rarely ever touched at all.
-Natural gas and its liquid embodiment LNG are so clean and have such outstanding environmental credentials, that one might be forgiven to not even mention it.
+Natural gas and its liquid embodiment LNG are so clean and have such outstanding environmental credentials, that one might be forgiven for not even mentioning it.
 But that’s a mistake and I certainly stepped into this trap.

 Let me make up for it right now.

 I agree that there are no overnight solutions to energy problems.
-Those challenges require longterm planning and effects can only be observed many years after first action has been taken.
-One might be forgiven to think that shale gas is a reality for a very few years but we should not forget that the seed for what happens now was laid a decade ago.
+Those challenges require long-term planning and effects can only be observed many years after the first action has been taken.
+One might be forgiven for thinking that shale gas is a reality for a very few years but we should not forget that the seed for what happens now was laid a decade ago.

 As already said in my first letter, I am a big fan of the great American economist and writer Julian Lincoln Simon.
 Let me restate his core message.

-The overarching thesis on why there is no resource crisis is that as a particular resource becomes more scarce, its price rises; this rise of price creates an incentive for people to discover more of the resource, ration and recycle it and, eventually, develop substitutes.
-The “ultimate resource” is not any particular physical object but the capacity for humans to invent and adapt. — (taken from the Wikipedia entry on Julian Lincoln Simons book “The Ultimate Resource II”)
+The overarching thesis on why there is no resource crisis is that as a particular resource becomes more scarce, its price rises; this price rise creates an incentive for people to discover more of the resource, ration and recycle it, and, eventually, develop substitutes.
+The “ultimate resource” is not any particular physical object but the capacity for humans to invent and adapt. — (taken from the Wikipedia entry on Julian Lincoln Simons’s book “The Ultimate Resource II”)

-The existence of shale gas is known for centuries.
+The existence of shale gas has been known for centuries.
 Until just a couple of years ago, it was assumed that it could not be economically exploited.
-Rising energy prices provided the incentive for the entrepreneurial among us to try their luck.
+Rising energy prices provided the incentive for the entrepreneurs among us to try their luck.
 What more need I say?
 This spirit has propelled America once more to the climax of technological and economic development.

 This was of course not the only consequence of the pressures on the energy market.
 Energy efficiency is another big issue and so are many others.
-I simply want to demonstrate that human imagination, human enterprising spirit cannot be boxed in or directed.
+I simply want to demonstrate that human imagination and enterprising spirit cannot be boxed in or directed.
 But as you say it should be controlled as every freedom also opens the door to abuse.

 I think we all agree that forcing companies to be transparent about their use of chemicals for fracking is a good thing.
 We should know what happens to our environment.